A crowdsourced dataset of aerial images with annotated solar photovoltaic arrays and installation metadata: Methods

 \subsection{Metadata matching}

-Once we generate segmentation masks, we match them with the PV metadata from the BDPV database.
-Before matching, we remove incoherent entries based on statistical extrapolation between the installations' metadata.
-Besides, when users annotated more than one mask on an image, we excluded the installations corresponding to these images.
-Indeed, we cannot know to which mask the registered installation refers.
-We ensure that the metadata and segmentations masks are unambiguously linked.
+Once we generate our segmentation masks, we match them with the installations' metadata reported in the BDPV dataset.
+Our matching procedure follows three steps: internal consistency, unique matching, and external consistency.
+Note that we only apply these filters when matching the metadata and the masks.

-Once metadata are unambiguously linked with a segmentation mask, we compute the ratio between the surface estimated from the mask and the surface reported in BDPV.
-We compute the estimation and target ratio and consider a tolerance bandwidth of $\pm$ 25\%.
+\paragraph{Internal consistency} ensures that the entries in the BDPV dataset are coherent before any matching.
+It is simply a cleaning of the raw dataset.
+To do this cleaning, we verify whether the information in one column is coherent with the records from the other columns.
+For instance, if a system's record says it has ten modules and a surface of 3 squared meters, this would mean that each PV module has a surface of 0.3 squared meters, which is impossible (the smallest size being 1.7 squared meters).

+\paragraph{Unique matching} Our segmentation masks may depict more than one array.
+It occurs if, for instance, more than one panel is on the image shown to the annotators.
+In this case, we adopt a conservative view: if the segmentation mask depicts more than one panel, we cannot know which corresponds to the installation reported in the BDPV dataset.
+We do not match the segmentation mask with an installation in this case.

+\paragraph{External consistency} After internal consistency filtering and unique matching, only segmentation masks depicting only one panel whose metadata is coherent remain.
+A final filtering step consists in making sure that the characteristics reported in the database match those that can be deduced from the segmentation mask.
+We assess the adequacy between the surface of the installation's mask and its true surface reported in the BDPV dataset by computing the ratio between them.
+We keep only installations whose ratio is equal to 1 (with a tolerance bandwidth of $\pm$ 25\%).
 We apply this bandwidth to accommodate the possible approximations in the segmentation mask.
 The reported surface excludes the inter-panel space and the distortions induced by the panel's projection on the image, as images are not perfectly orthorectified.